adhok/Open-Source-Note-Taking-App/README.md

 ```
 This will open the link ```http://127.0.0.1:5000/``` which will allow you to play around with the note book.

 If you do not want to do this and if you are on windows, you can simply go to dist/ folder and run the app.exe file.
+For Mac users you can download and run the app.pkg file in the same folder.